Data Privacy Compliance Solutions

 • partial or full-field redaction

-As a compliance officer, you can see the protection(s) in each exportable self-documenting job script or diagram.
+In addition to the PII discovery reports and de-identification job audit logs, compliance officers can also see the protection(s) applied in each exportable self-documenting job script or diagram.
 Once approved, the job can be saved or run on any local or remote server running the IRI data masking executable.

-In the case of IRI DarkShield, another comprehensive set of dashboard charts are produced to show data discovered (and if applicable, masked) in structured, semi-structured, and unstructured sources.
-One of those charts is a bubble chart to help you rank the risk of each data source; a kind of instant vulnerability assessment (heat map) resulting from aggregated data discovery (search) jobs:
+In the case of IRI DarkShield, a comprehensive set of dashboard charts are produced to show data discovered (and if applicable, masked) in structured, semi-structured, and unstructured sources.
+One of those charts is a bubble chart to help you rank the PII risk in each data source; a kind of instant vulnerability assessment (heat map) resulting from aggregated data discovery (search) jobs:

-This data can also be audited in machine-readable searching and masking artifacts in IRI Workbench, or exported to SIEM tools like Splunk Enterprise Security for further analysis and action.
+This data can also be audited in machine-readable searching and masking artifacts (JSON log files, including the one shown above) in IRI Workbench, or exported to SIEM tools like Splunk Enterprise Security, IBM QRadar, Microsoft Sentinel, Excel, and other SIEM/SOC and log visualization tools for further analysis and action.

 In the case of IRI CellShield EE, both data discovery results and masking operation audit trails are provided in Excel, and linked for export to email, Splunk and Datadog.